 - If you are an employee, you must have a current contract of employment

-If you received a text message or letter from the HSE telling you that you must self-isolate, you can send an image of this document, along with your name and PPS number to firstname.lastname@example.org.
+If you received a text message or letter from the HSE telling you that you must self-isolate, you can screenshot and submit this image via the online portal when applying for the payment.

 How much is the COVID-19 Enhanced Illness Benefit?